HaochenXu-Fudan/LDPM/Readme.md

-Python code for paper "Duality-Penalty Methods for Nonsmooth Structured Hyperparameter Optimization"
+Python code for paper **Duality-Based Penalty Methods for Hyperparameter Optimization with Nonsmooth Structured Regularization**